 - Width – Look for a wide Siberian husky collar, as this spreads pressure across a larger area.
 Even if your dog is wearing a harness, you never know when you may need to use the collar’s d-ring in an emergency.
 I recommend at least 1” wide collars, although 1.5” collars are even better.

 - Durability – Dog collars need to be strong and durable, as they are often snagged on bushes, chewed, and dunked in ponds.
-Strength is even more important if you have two dogs, as it’s common for one dog to chew the other’s collar (click here for our list of the best chew-proof collars).
+Strength is even more important if you have two dogs, as it’s common for one dog to chew the other’s collar.

 - Adjustable Design – Most collars can be easily adjusted, which is important for getting a safe and comfortable fit.
 Inner cushioning can also make the collar more comfortable.